Random spanning forests and hyperbolic symmetry: Phase transition on the complete graph

 The second formula is the formula for the Fourier transform of a Gaussian measure.
 The first formula can be seen by making use of the following identity.
-Write $Af = \frac{1}{N}\sum_i f_i$, so that
+Write $Af \bydef \frac{1}{N}\sum_i f_i$ for the average of $f$, so that

 Using this identity the first equality in \eqref{e:MFT-HS-xieta} is readily obtained by computing the fermionic derivatives, while the second equality follows by expanding the exponent.
-In the second line of \eqref{e:xi-identity} we viewed $\tilde \xi-A\xi \equiv (\tilde \xi -(A\xi))_i$ and $\tilde \eta-A\eta \equiv (\tilde \eta-(A\eta))_i$ as constant functions of the vertex (multiplied with the $\ell^2$ inner product) and used the orthogonality of constant functions with the mean $0$ function $\xi-A\xi$.
-Finally, on the last line of \eqref{e:xi-identity}, we used that $\tilde \eta-A\eta$ is a constant to write the $\ell^2$ inner product as a product multiplied by a factor $N$, and the factor $\alpha$ in the second term was absorbed into $\Delta_{\beta}$.
+In the second line of \eqref{e:xi-identity} we used the orthogonality of constant functions with the mean $0$ function $\V{\xi}-(A\V{\xi})\mathbf{1}$.
+Finally, on the last line of \eqref{e:xi-identity}, we used that $[\tilde \eta-A\V{\eta}]\mathbf{1}$ is a constant to write the $\ell^2$ inner product as a product multiplied by a factor $N$, and the factor $\alpha$ in the second term was absorbed into $\Delta_{\beta}$.

 Substituting \eqref{e:MFT-HS-xieta}--\eqref{e:MFT-HS-z} into \eqref{e:H02forest} gives

 Simplifying the term inside the exponential gives

 Since $(\tilde\xi\tilde\eta)^2=0$ and $(\tilde\xi\eta_i+\xi_i\tilde\eta)^3=0$, the exponential can be replaced by its third-order Taylor expansion, giving